“Your commercials suck… The iPad is revolutionizing the world, and we need something big. You’ve given me small sh*t.”

 - Understand the psychology at play.
 Powerful forces are likely to be in play here: ego, identity and beliefs are all likely to be bound up in someone’s ideas and the work they have produced.
 If you can understand this, you might stand a chance of avoiding triggering a sense that you are criticising their identity or deeply-held beliefs while challenging the work (this is hard though, and it might not be possible, especially without knowing the individuals well).

 - Understand the incentives at play.
 We are deeply wired to respond to incentives whether consciously or not.
 Fear, status are extremely powerful drivers but often hard to spot in others.
-So always think – who has the incentive to preserve vs disrupt the status quo, who is looking to maintain their existing status in the hierarchy and who is looking/needs to increase their standing.
+So always think – who has the incentive to preserve vs change the status quo, who is looking to maintain their existing status in the hierarchy and who is looking/needs to increase their standing.
 Who is fearful of what.

 - Understand the personalities at play.
 Even if you don’t know people well, a basic knowledge of the classic personality types can be hugely enlightening in understanding where people are coming from and how best to approach them.
 Alignment can never be taken for granted as we are all “wired” so differently.